Polynomial Kernels and Wideness Properties of Nowhere Dense Graph Classes: Stability and Indiscernibles

 \paragraph{Indiscernible sequences.} Let $G$ be a graph and let $\Delta$ be a set of formulas.
 A sequence $(v_1,\ldots, v_\ell)$ of vertices of $G$ is \emph{$\Delta$-indiscernible} if for every formula $\phi(x_1,\ldots, x_k)\in \Delta$ with $k$ free variables and any two increasing sequences $1\leq i_1<\ldots <i_k\leq \ell, 1\leq j_1< \ldots< j_k\leq \ell$ of integers, it holds that

 The following theorem forms the basis of our construction.
-The proof follows immediately from Theorem 3.5, Item (2) of \cite{malliaris2014regularity} and parallels that proof, however, we provide a proof of the theorem because we will provide a precise analysis for the nowhere dense case in \sref{Section}{sec:uqw}.
+The proof follows immediately from Theorem 3.5, Item (2) of \cite{malliaris2014regularity} and parallels that proof, however, we provide a proof of the theorem because we will provide a precise analysis for the nowhere dense case in \cref{sec:uqw}.

 \begin{theorem} Let $\CCC$ be a stable class of graphs and let $\Delta$ be a finite set of first-order formulas.
-There is a polynomial $p(x)$ such that for all $G\in \CCC$, every positive integer $m$ and every sequence $(v_1,\ldots, v_\ell)$ of vertices of $G$ of length $\ell=p(m)$, there exists a sub-sequence $(v_{i_1},\ldots, v_{i_m})$ of $(v_1,\ldots, v_\ell)$ of length $m$ which is $\Delta$-indiscernible, $1\leq i_1<\ldots <i_m\leq \ell$.
+There is a polynomial $p(x)$ such that for all $G\in \CCC$, every positive integer $m$ and every sequence $(v_1,\ldots, v_\ell)$ of vertices of $G$ of length $\ell=p(m)$, there exists a sub-sequence $(v_{i_1},\ldots, v_{i_m})$ of $(v_1,\ldots, v_\ell)$ of length~$m$ which is $\Delta$-indiscernible, $1\leq i_1<\ldots <i_m\leq \ell$.